MODEL PORTFOLIO

 AS OF 20 Mar 2025

 • SMIC (SM Investments Corporation) is the obligor for the SMPM 29 bond.
-In finance, an obligor is the party (individual or entity) that has a legal or contractual obligation to another, in this case, to make payments (principal and interest) on the bond to the bondholder.
+This means SMIC is the party (individual or entity) that has a legal or contractual obligation to make payments (principal and interest) on the SMPM 29 bond to the bondholder.

-• We continue to be optimistic about the growth of SM Investments Corporation (SMIC) given its net income growth of 9% year-on-year (YoY) in Q3 2024.
+• We continue to be optimistic about the growth of SMIC given its net income growth of 9% year-on-year (y/y) in Q3 2024.
 Credit quality remains strong given its net debt to equity ratio of 53.84% along with its dominant market position in multiple sectors.

 see more issuers DOWNLOAD PDF